frederic-perez/AmE-dictionary/data/dictionary.md

 __babushka__ _n_ A headscarf tied under the chin, typical of those traditionally worn by Russian women.
 __baby blue__ _n_ :camera:
 __baby bump__ _Dressing your baby bump._
-__baby formula__ _Baby formula should be "ready-to-feed" or prepared using only filtered water or bottled water._
+__baby formula__ _Baby formula should be “ready-to-feed” or prepared using only filtered water or bottled water._
 __baby shower__ _n_
 __babysit__ _v_
 __bacchanalian__ _adj_ Used of riotously drunken merrymaking. _A night of bacchanalian revelry._